IdaFaust/hsro-inf-fpk.github.io/assets/01-einfuehrung/slides.md

 4. _(Optional) Collaborate_<br>
 	Practice cross-repository pull requests and learn about _continuous integration_ (https://travis-ci.org/)

-???

 SO = stackoverflow

 ---

-# Memorize: The git VCS
+# Version Control

+## Git

+- Git is a distributed version-control system for tracking changes in source code during software development.
+- It is designed for coordinating work among programmers, but it can be used to track changes in any set of files
 - [Git](https://git-scm.com) is the _de-facto_ state of the art [version control system](https://en.wikipedia.org/wiki/Version_control).
-- Some of you might remember [CVS (concurrent versions system)](http://savannah.nongnu.org/projects/cvs) or [subversion](https://subversion.apache.org/), geeks might also know of [mercurial](https://www.mercurial-scm.org/).
+- Some of you might remember [CVS (concurrent versions system)](http://savannah.nongnu.org/projects/cvs) or [subversion](https://subversion.apache.org/).
 - Generally speaking, you should always use a version control system (VCS) when working on code, so you can keep track of changes.
 - Print and laminate: https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf
 - For the more visual: http://ndpsoftware.com/git-cheatsheet.html